Wednesday, 10 February 2016

 − "It is difficult to answer.
 I think that if it isn’t born today, it will be tomorrow.
 My granddaughter is already on her way.
 It was not possible for us to convince my daughter to go to a hospital.
 She always says that she was born here, and without too many problems, and that she wants my granddaughter to be born the same."

 − "Sit awhile, please Anne-Marie –I didn’t want to go yet.
 I seemed to be waiting for something.
 I knew that it was not the moment−.
 I will return to work tomorrow.
-What about, while sitting, I am updated?"
+What about, while sitting, I am able to catch up?"

 It was a weak excuse to stay longer.
 But she agreed.
-She sat on the stone of the threshold, to not stain her clothes, with the air of one who is accustomed to that danger but is very familiar with the peculiarities of this place.
+She sat on the threshold stone, to not stain her clothes, with the air of one who is accustomed to that danger but is very familiar with the peculiarities of this place.

 She was ten minutes telling me in detail the last business.
 I did not recognize myself.
 For years I would have preferred to have her speaking me of business so we didn't speak about love.
 I now preferred to talk even about love, not to hear of money and finance.
 Where was Nicholas Siddeley?
 When had I lost my ambition?
-On my side I heard John interested, intervening from time to time, until seeing me completely passive, ceased to intervene.
-Miguel heard them with clear signs of jealousy and the reborn fear that one day John abandoned him.
+On my side I heard John interested, intervening from time to time, until seeing me completely passive, ceased to pay attention.
+Miguel heard us with clear signs of jealousy and the reborn fear that one day John would leave him.
 Olivia and Luke were about to retire again.
 Just in time, because before they left we heard a startled scream from Lucy.
 We all stood up.

-With a gesture of determination, Mistress Oakes and Olivia went into the tent and the former beckoned us to stay outside.
-Bruce, Miguel, John, Anne-Marie and I remained like salt statues, which had wanted to move and do something on the outside.
+With a gesture of determination, Mistress Oakes and Olivia went into the tent and the former beckoned o us to stay outside.
+Bruce, Miguel, John, Anne-Marie and I remained like salt statues, which would rather have moved or done something on the outside.
 I imagined Luke’s anxiety in those delicate minutes, not knowing what to do; hindering the improvised midwives, dying of nervousness inside, wanting to help, and not knowing how.
 Anne-Marie suddenly turned to me and told me:

 − "It is madness that she has not wanted to go to a hospital.
-But let us wait, Nike, since we have gotten us squarely in the cyclone.
-And if in the end the mother needs it, my car will be available. "
+But let us wait, Nike, since we have gotten squarely in the cyclone.
+And if finally the mother needs it, my car will be available. "

 For Anne-Marie it was nonsense, everything was very strange in Lucy.
 Unless, I realized, that it was due to the disastrous influence of her husband.
 I did not answer.
-I thanked I could follow there at those times.
+I thanked I could follow there in that moment.
 I had spent ten days waiting for the arrival of Kirsten or Paul, and finally now I would know who was about to come.
 I could even congratulate Lucy and Luke later.
 And Olivia, I thought, don't forget the grandmother.
-I really thought of what I would say.
+I really thought what I could tell them.
 But I was as nervous as if I was also living a transcendental moment in my life.
 But, with very few lights, I was able to remember his uncle James, who was not living it.
 By my side, another uneasy jumble seemed to go crazy.
 It was Telemachus, which I had forgotten.

-An earthquake would have not been seen by the five souls that were waiting outside.
-The sun could have been extinguished, the river could have turned into lava, and our hearts marked the slow ticking of noon.
+An earthquake would not have been noticed by the five souls that were waiting outside.
+The sun could have been extinguished, the river could have turned into lava, and our hearts showed the slow ticking of noon.
 It was of the eighth month the sixth day.
 When summer exhibited all its glorious clothes.
-6 August, twelve hours, a star wanted to give light in the yellow of the day.
-Luke’s face was seen coming out of the tent one second, to exclaim to the world his happiness:
+August 6, twelve at noon, a star wanted to shine in the yellow of the day.
+Luke’s face was seen for a moment coming out of the tent in order to exclaim to everybody his happiness:

 − "Paul has come."

-Without time to congratulate ourselves or to ask Luke about the health of the child or the mother, we saw the grandmother come out tearfully.
+With no time to congratulate ourselves or to ask Luke about the health of the child or the mother, we saw his grandmother come out tearfully.
 She went into her tent just for a minute, in the vain hope that nobody saw her cry for the absence of her desired Kirsten, who had not wanted to come.
 But instantly she became strong and returned.
 Luke came out with little Paul in his arms and I, who had been in very few births, couldn't believe that I could witness that miracle.
-When I saw him, without knowing why, I threw myself into Olivia’s arms, who had just returned, and I had to cry.
+When I saw him, not knowing why, I threw myself into Olivia’s arms, when she returned, and I had to cry.
 Thus embraced, she cried with me her restless rivers and sobbing she became a stream of an enormous joy and love.
 The newly born was crying his eyes out.
-Luke put him immediately in the arms of his happy grandmother, who already recovered from that shock of fate, cried too, but of happiness.
-She surely remembered the bitter time of a July of 29 years ago, when she gave birth to her greatest joy.
-Arriving to her arms, little Paul must have felt the blood he came from and suddenly calmed:
+Luke put him immediately in his happy grandmother's arms.
+She had already recovered from that shock of fate, and cried too, but out of happiness.
+She surely remembered that bitter hour in a July 29 years ago, when she gave birth to her greatest joy.
+Once in her arms, little Paul must have felt the blood he came from and suddenly calmed:

 − "You must be my grandmother –he seemed to be thinking−.
 And I know that I have to spend many hours in your company.
-I will try that you will never again cry.
+I will try my best so you never cry again.
 If I am not the one you expected, also with me you will feel complete.
 And you'll see.
 When you play with me, you will laugh more than I. I promise you."

 It was difficult to say who he resembled.
 He reminded me more of Lucy.
 The same black eyes, her penetrating gaze, her superb surface, her mother-of-pearl skin.
 His hair would be one day the same brown as his father's.
-But in that hour of Paul’s dawn, proudly shone in him the haughty light, born in its perennial glory.
+But in that hour of Paul’s dawn, proudly the haughty light shone in him, born in its perennial glory.
 Regulus was beginning to live.
 I... was beginning to die a little.
-All of us were crying without reason; the deep well of my heart became a fountain.
+All of us were crying for no reason; the deep well of my heart became a fountain.
 At that moment my waterfall found a deep precipice from which to jump terrified relentlessly towards a river of white water and a sea which it never could reach.
 Crying I saw how Lucy and Mistress Oakes came out of the tent.
-The mother was well.
+His mother was well.
 Incredibly she was able to walk to the river to drop the placenta.
-I don't know if she got to the Kilmourne.
+I don't know whether she reached the Kilmourne.
 But she returned immediately.
-Luke handed the baby proudly to his mother, so the little king could sleep his first cry rested in the cradle of sincere love of his sovereign.
+Luke handed the baby proudly to his mother, so the little king could sleep his first weeping rested in the cradle of sincere love of his sovereign.
 How beautiful Lucy was in those moments, the first time I saw her without her belly.
 Her radiant face was the very sun that looked down to find out how the Earth had dressed one of its fellow stars.
 Her husband tenderly surrounded her with his arms.
-The snapshot of the three, the father, the mother, and the son of their hopes, broke my heart to make it a hole to that photo that I shall not forget as long as I live.
-I begged Anne-Marie not to leave yet and she, who also cried, let me follow in that solar peace.
-At the time Luke had an idea, that all of us held the little king, one by one.
-And he allowed to be rocked by the tenderness of Mistress Oakes, but Regulus returned to inconsolable tears.
-Perhaps it was a cry of happiness, but so he was for ten minutes.
-Later in the arms of Bruce he cried a few sweet tears, as if he felt the blood of this unknown man to be a friend.
-In the arms of Miguel he returned to be a tantrum, so John was next to hold him, and there his crying was like an undecided breeze that doesn't know if it should stop blowing, pleased that its star had found the exact cubicle from where he could safely issue his first rays.
-John held him one minute and passed him tenderly to my arms.
-And to feel his warmth should be like the universe feeling one of its stars explodes and never knows if it can rebuild its harmony.
+The snapshot of the three, the father, the mother, and the son of their hopes, broke my heart to create a hole for that photograph that I shall not forget as long as I live.
+I begged Anne-Marie not to leave yet and she, who also cried, allowed me to go on in that solar peace.
+Just then Luke had an idea: all of us should hold the little king, one by one.
+And he was then rocked by Mistress Oakes' tenderness, but Regulus cried again some inconsolable tears.
+Perhaps he was crying out of happiness, but so he was for ten minutes.
+Later in Bruce's arms he cried a few sweet tears, as if he felt the blood of this unknown man to be a friend's blood.
+In Miguel's arms he was again a tantrum, so John was next to hold him, and there his crying was like an undecided breeze that doesn't know whether it should keep on blowing, pleased that its star had found the exact cubicle from where he could safely send his first rays.
+John held him for a minute and tenderly took him to my arms.
+And to feel his warmth should be like the universe feeling one of its stars exploding and never knowing whether it can rebuild its harmony.
 I don't know what strange voice wanted to then take my mind, my spirit, my heart...
-It could be said that the soul of the millennia was conquering my throat, which knew that if I did not speak then, there would have been no space or time, no centuries of war and love huddled in their watches, no sand which could fill the coasts, no sun travelling from east to west.
+It could be said that the soul of the millennia was conquering my throat, which knew that unless I spoke then, there would have been no time or space, no centuries of war and love heaped in their watches, no sand which could fill the coasts, no sun travelling from east to west.
 Nor there would have been more pages for Nike, or Nicholas, if I had not said what I said at that time:

 − "Welcome to the world, you little king."

-You come to an Earth full of beauty... for they who are able to see it.
+You come to an Earth full of beauty... for them who are able to see it.

 And thou shalt be happy.